-The premise is simple: it is easier, less expensive and smarter to make changes to the design of a house or the design of a software product before it is built.
-Our prototypes may be “non-functional”, in that there is no code making calls to a database, but they look and feel very much like a live product.
+It is simply easier, less expensive and smarter to make changes to the design of a house or the design of a software product before it is built.
+Yet, many companies make the mistake of jumping right into Our software prototypes may be “non-functional” proofs of concepts, in that there is no code making calls to a database, but they look and feel very much like a live product.

-- Provide Better Functional Specs: If a picture tells a thousand words — a prototype can save thousands of dollars.
+If a picture tells a thousand words — a software prototype can save thousands of dollars.
 There’s simply nothing more valuable than providing a development team with a prototype that removes all the guesswork by showing them exactly what the screens should look like and how they should function.

-- Secure Funding: Before Venture Capital or Angel investors will even consider funding a startup, they will need to understand your business and see the vision for where the business can go.
-A great prototype will help close the deal.
+Before Venture Capital or Angel investors will even consider funding a startup, they will want to understand your business and see the vision for where the business can go.
+A great proof-of-concept prototype will help close the deal.